-It is expected students attend every scheduled lecture class.
+It is expected students attend every scheduled lecture class and are on time!
+The schedule is on page 6.
 Summer school is expensive so get your money's worth!
-It is also expected students are on time.
-Students are allowed to attend only the section in which they are enrolled.
-Make-ups exams will not be given.
-Understanding the demands of summer school and scheduling is the responsibility of the student; so, do not be absent on days of exams.
+Make-ups exams are not given under any circumstances.
+Understanding the demands/schedule of summer school is a student's responsibility; do not be absent on days of exams.
+Discussion worksheets cannot be made up outside of class time; if a student is absent for a discussion worksheet, the student earns a zero and there are no exceptions to this rule.
+Students elect to take summer courses, which are optional, therefore a student's schedule should commit to the course's scheduled class time.
 Students are required to initial a sign-in sheet on each day of lecture, documenting and verifying their attendance.
 This sheet serves as a formal record.
 If an absence does occur, it is the absent student's responsibility to contact the Instructor promptly.